 Many materials are produced and transported in powder form.
 From plastics (polyethylene and polypropylene) to pigments (titanium dioxide) and food (milk powder).
 In addition, lots of powdered products, such as zinc, have different uses across various industries.

 There is one thing all of these powders have in common: Once they are manufactured, they have to be moved from their production site to some means of transportation and, later, from there to their final destination.

-Choosing the optimal conveying technology can greatly benefit your operation – from increased reliability to lower energy costs.
+Dry powders are often transported and stored in bulk.
+To simplify the unloading or transport process, you could make use of a pneumatic conveying system.
+This will ensure easy, safe, and cost-efficient movement of the material.
 But how do you pick the right powder conveying system?
-To do that, we first have to take a look at the different pneumatic conveying methods and technologies.
+To do that, you first have to take a look at the different pneumatic conveying methods and technologies.